Christian1984/vfrmap-for-vr/README.md

 - Windows Installer for simple installation and configuration
 - Add, remove and modify waypoints and tracks on the map<sup>\*</sup>
 - Pull the currently loaded flightplan from MSFS into your kneeboard map, including ICAO identifiers<sup>\*</sup>
+- Search for any address or POI worldwide right from FSKneeboard and add it as waypoint or even teleport there<sup>\*</sup>
 - Watch charts and checklists inside the integrated charts viewer<sup>\*</sup>
+- Organize approach charts, checklists, weather charts etc. in separate subfolders<sup>\*</sup>
 - Take notes inflight with your mouse on the integrated notepad<sup>\*</sup>
 - Automatically create snapshots/savegames from your flights every few minutes so you're able to recover Flight Simulator instabilities and crashes (fully configurable, see [Advanced Usage Section](#advanced-usage) for details)<sup>\*</sup>